 - Football Australia National Anti-Doping Policy

-- Football Australia Sports Betting and Match Fixing Guidelines
+- Football Australia Sports Betting and Match Manipulation Guidelines

 Football Australia acknowledges gambling on sport is a common activity for many Australian adults which, when undertaken responsibly may be enjoyable.
-However, the Football Australia National Code of Conduct and the FIFA Code of Ethics impose obligations and restrictions on Players and Officials (such as coaches, referees, medical staff and volunteers) in relation to betting and fixing – including that you must not bet on football matches.
+Football is also one of the most popular sports to bet on worldwide.
+However, while the betting industry represents a source of funding for the game, it also presents a risk to the integrity to football.
+The Football Australia National Code of Conduct and Ethics and the FIFA Code of Ethics impose obligations and restrictions on Players and Officials (such as coaches, referees, medical staff, administrators and volunteers) in relation to betting, misuse of inside information and match manipulation or fixing – including that you must not bet on football matches.

-Clause 4 of the Football Australia National Code of Conduct deals with matters related to betting, match-fixing and corruption.
+Clauses 2.8 to 2.11 of the Football Australia National Code of Conduct and Ethics (the Code) deal with matters related to betting, match manipulation and corruption.

-In particular, clause 4.1 of the Football Australia National Code of Conduct states as follows:
+In relation to betting, clause 2.9 of the Code states as follows:

 FIFA Code of Ethics

-In addition to being bound by the Football Australia National Code of Conduct, all officials and players (as well as match agents and players’ agents) are bound by the FIFA Code of Ethics.
-The FIFA Code of Ethics addresses a range of matters, including bribery and corruption, as well as prescribing the following in relation to betting and the integrity of matches and competitions:
+In addition to being bound by the Football Australia National Code of Conduct and Ethics, all officials and players (as well as match agents and players’ agents) are bound by the FIFA Code of Ethics.
+The FIFA Code of Ethics addresses a range of matters, including bribery and corruption, as well as prescribing the following in relation to betting and the integrity of matches and competitions in Article 26:

 The FIFA Code of Ethics also imposes on players and officials a duty of disclosure, cooperation and reporting (see Articles 17 and 18 of the FIFA Code of Ethics).

-Clubs – Available below are links to some useful posters that you may want to print off and put up around your Club change rooms and facilities to make participants aware of some of their obligations under the Football Australia National Code of Conduct:
+Clubs and Competition Administrators – Available below are links to some useful posters that you may want to print off and put up around your Club change rooms and facilities to make participants aware of some of their obligations under the Football Australia National Code of Conduct and Ethics: